siddarthsh/siddarthsh/README.md

 ### Hi there, I'm [Siddarth Sharma](https://animasugit.com) 👋

-## I'm a Freelance Developer and a Student!
+## I'm a FullStack Developer and a Student!
-- 🔭 I’m currently working on a [Social Network](https://dewrapp.com)!
+- 🔭 I’m currently working on a [Discord Bot](https://darker.one)!
 - 🌱 I’m currently learning solidity 🤣
 - 🥅 2020-21 Goals: Contribute more to open source projects and learn more technologies.
 - ⚡ Fun fact: I love to play video games and listen to music.